seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **AARON**
 Tut, Lucius, this was but a deed of charity
 To that which thou shalt hear of me anon.
-’Twas her two sons that murder’d Bassianus;
+'Twas her two sons that murder'd Bassianus;
-They cut thy sister’s tongue and ravish’d her
+They cut thy sister's tongue and ravish'd her
-And cut her hands and trimm’d her as thou saw’st.
+And cut her hands and trimm'd her as thou saw'st.

 **LUCIUS**
-O detestable villain! call’st thou that trimming?
+O detestable villain! call'st thou that trimming?

 **AARON**
-Why, she was wash’d and cut and trimm’d, and ’twas
+Why, she was wash'd and cut and trimm'd, and 'twas
 Trim sport for them that had the doing of it.

 **LUCIUS**